makinacorpus/Products.PloneboardNotify/README.txt

 Thanks to
 ---------

-* **Nicolas Laurance** for giving french translation and for helping adding other features.
+* **Nicolas Laurance** for giving french translation and for helping adding HTML e-mail feature.

 TODO
 ----

-* Current version support global configuration and forum specific ones; the long-term plan wanna reach also forum area configurations.
+* Current version support global configuration and forum specific ones; the long-term plan wanna reach also forum area configurations
-* Also manipulate the FROM part of the mail, configurable globally, for single forum, etc.
+* Also manipulate the FROM part of the mail, configurable globally, for single forum, etc
-* Forum outside the Forum Area are not supported by the configuration UI.
+* Forum outside the Forum Area are not supported by the configuration UI
-* A complete, clean uninstall procedure that remove all unwanted stuff.
+* A complete, clean uninstall procedure that remove all unwanted stuff
+* Give a simple way to manipulate the notification message format
+* Not able to send HTML e-mail with Plone 2.5... to be fixed